wmde/WikibaseReconcileEdit/README.md

 #### Minimal 0.0.1/minimal

-Inspired by but not necessarily the same as a minimal format used in https://github.com/maxlath/wikibase-sdk
+Inspired by but not necessarily the same as a minimal format used in maxlath/wikibase-sdk [see here](https://github.com/maxlath/wikibase-cli/blob/master/docs/write_operations.md#batch-mode).

 ```js
 {